Businesses and Public Services that Benefit from an ATS

 There’s one other thing to consider as well, however: Where you live.

-If your area, town or country is prone to seasonal loss of power (because of heat in the summer, for example) or you live in a more rural area, choosing a trusted generator service company to professionally install an automatic transfer would be worth the investment.
+If your area, town or country is prone to seasonal loss of power (because of heat in the summer, for example) or you live in a more rural area, choosing a trusted generator service company to professionally install an automatic transfer switch would be worth the investment.

 Automatic transfer switches also require maintenance, after your service provider has accurately sized the transfer switch, according to your backup generator’s load.